memfault/interrupt/_drafts/zero-to-main-2.md

 You can think of the LMA as the address "at rest" and the VMA the address during execution i.e. when the device is on and the program is running.

-The syntax to specify the LMA is relatively straightforward: every address is two part: <VMA> AT <LMA>.
+The syntax to specify the LMA and VMA is relatively straightforward: every address is two part: <VMA> AT <LMA>.
 In our case it looks like this:

 ```
 .data :
 {
     *(.data*);
 } > ram AT > rom  /* "> ram" is the VMA, "> rom" is the LMA */
 ```

 Note that instead of appending a section to a memory region, you can explicity